truptibhalekarr/insightiq/README.md

-# Project Lily – AI Dashboard Generator
+# InsightIq – AI Dashboard Generator

 InsightIq is a Python-based application that automatically generates an interactive dashboard from uploaded datasets.